SoftBank's Son ends Twitter absence over coronavirus worries

-TOKYO, March 11 (Reuters) - SoftBank founder Masayoshi Son may not be the most prolific Twitter user, but he has ended a three-year absence on the platform to express concern about the coronavirus outbreak, telling a follower that he would "take action."
+TOKYO, March 11 (Reuters) - SoftBank founder Masayoshi Son may not be the most prolific Twitter user, but he has ended a three-year absence on the platform to express concern about the coronavirus outbreak, telling followers that he would "take action."

 "It's my first tweet in a long time.
-I am worried about the coronavirus situation," Son said late on Tuesday in his first micro-missive since February 2017 - which itself came about 18 months after the preceding tweet.
+I am worried about the coronavirus situation," Son (@masason) said late on Tuesday in his first tweet since February 2017 - which itself came about 18 months after the preceding tweet.

 "I am considering what contribution I can make," the SoftBank Group Corp 9984.T chief executive said in response to a follower who asked him to use his power to do something about the outbreak.